Concussion Assessment & Physiotherapy

 With a close network of Sports Physicians and Psychologists in our referral base, co-management and referral is readily available if required.

-To book your concussion baseline test or post-injury assessment and management appointment with our concussion PROs Amanda or Kelsey, call 08 9284 4405 or use our easy online booking system.
-Both Amanda and Kelsey are qualified Physiotherapists with post-graduate qualifications in Sports Physio, and extensive experience working in cricket, Australian Rules football, rugby, netball, hockey and basketball.
+To book your concussion baseline test or post-injury assessment and management appointment with our concussion PROs Amanda Simmonds, Anna O'Loughlin or Kelsey Holman, call 08 9284 4405 or use our easy online booking system.
+Both Amanda and Kelsey are qualified Physiotherapists with post-graduate qualifications in Sports Physio, and extensive experience working in Cricket, Australian Rules football, Rugby, Netball, Hockey and Basketball.
 Their concussion expertise has evolved via additional training, including the Complete Concussion Management course, as well as mentoring from leading medical staff in the field.